-Marydale offers all young people a comprehensive health care service, which is commissioned by NHS England, and provided by a partnership between Bridgewater Trust and Greater Manchester West Mental Health Trust.
+Marydale offers all young people a comprehensive health care service, commissioned by NHS England, and provided by a partnership between Bridgewater Trust and Greater Manchester West Mental Health Trust.
 The health team has a focus on recovery and health promotion.
-The team consists of primary and mental health nurses, GP’s, Dentistry, opticians, Clinical Psychologists and Consultant Child and Adolescent Psychiatrists.
+The team consists of primary and mental health nurses, GPs, Dentistry, opticians, Clinical Psychologists and Consultant Child and Adolescent Psychiatrists.
 On admission, the young person will have an initial health screen using the Child Health Assessment Tool (CHAT).
 As part of the CHAT assessment each young person will have their general, mental and sexual, health needs identified.
-If clinically indicated additional screening of substance misuse, neurodevelopmental and learning disability can also be assessed.
+If clinically indicated, additional screening of substance misuse, neurodevelopmental and learning disabilities can also be assessed.
 A health care plan will be formulated for each young person to ensure that all health needs are met.
-This plan is reviewed regularly in order to ensure its effectiveness and impact for the young person.
+This plan is reviewed regularly to ensure its effectiveness and impact on the young person.

-An atmosphere is created where young people are valued and treated with dignity and respect, showing them that they are people of worth, enabling them to feel good about themselves and confident in their abilities.
+An atmosphere is created where young people are valued and treated with dignity and respect, showing them that they are people of worth, and enabling them to feel good about themselves and confident in their abilities.
 We want to help the young people who reside with us to raise their expectations of life and achieve their potential.
 We give them opportunities to reflect on their past experiences and evaluate how these have impacted their life.
 We then encourage and help them to use this insight to seek a more fulfilling life path by using appropriate skills and strategies.
-For these young people maintaining a safe and healthy lifestyle in which they feel valued and an integral part of society is the key to their long term welfare and success.
+For these young people maintaining a safe and healthy lifestyle in which they feel valued and an integral part of society is the key to their long-term welfare and success.